bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

+# Bugs
+* Cremated tree does jumpy thing.
+* Weird tooltip issue on pitch page.
+Tooltip changes position when hover and key at same time.
+* When changing song through just index number, UI seems to reload?
+But only when full path is not given.

 # Pitch TODO:
+* Grab svg for button from data.
-* Pages
+* Layout and styling!
-    * Have button to return to album.
-        * Button has own name.
-        * Button has drama mask icon.

-* Prevent user select of tooltip text.
 * Illustrator
     * Home button
-* Layout!

 * Why do styles show for admin pages in build?
     * Look into https://www.gatsbyjs.com/tutorial/part-two/#css-modules?
     * https://github.com/gatsbyjs/gatsby/issues/3446
     * https://github.com/gatsbyjs/gatsby/issues/14333
 * At the very least, get rid of Admin styles

-# Bugs
-* Cremated tree does jumpy thing.
-* Weird tooltip issue on pitch page.
-Tooltip changes position when hover and key at same time.
-* When changing song through just index number, UI seems to reload?
-But only when full path is not given.

 # Nice UI TODO:
 * Remove depth shading from slant direction cubes?